BEST SHOPPING DESTINATIONS OF HYDERABAD.

 3. SECUNDERABAD GENERAL BAZAAR, M.G ROAD

-The area is where one can buy traditional handmade jewelry.
+The area is where one can buy traditional handmade jewellery.
 The Gold market has been flourishing here for 150 years.
+The area is studded with Zari/Kanchi Saree shops and wedding-related shops which are cheap and the best clothes shopping in Hyderabad.

-The area is studded with Zari/Kanchi Saree shops and wedding related shops.
-Also, browse through colorful imitation jewellery and hair accessories sold on the street or pick out footwear at small-time shops.
-You can also find stores that sell party decorations at throwaway prices, slabs of chocolate for your dessert experiments or a whole store dedicated only to buttons.
+Also, browse through colourful imitation jewellery and hair accessories sold on the street or pick out footwear at small-time shops.
+You can also find stores that sell party decorations at throwaway prices, slabs of chocolate for your dessert experiments, or a whole store dedicated only to buttons.

-P.S, This road is the place where ‘Sir Ronald Ross’ is said to have discovered the cause of ‘malaria.’
+P.S., This road is the place where ‘Sir Ronald Ross’ is said to have discovered the cause of ‘malaria.’

 4. SUNDAY BOOK BAZAAR, ABIDS